safilian/HR_Analytics_Clean/README.md

 ---

 ### `CommentSummurization.py`
-Processes the sentiment-enriched data and generates a 1–2 sentence **HR-friendly summary** of each comment using OpenAI.
+Receives the output from `Sentiment_AzureLang.py` and processes the sentiment-enriched data and generates a 1–2 sentence **HR-friendly summary** of each comment using OpenAI.

 **Output**:
 - `hr_survey_responses_with_sentiment_summary.json`